How to Become a Lineman

 Strong Pay and Comprehensive Benefits

 Linework is among the highest-paying skilled trades due to the technical skill, physical demands, and safety responsibilities involved.
 Apprentices typically earn strong starting wages, while experienced journeyman linemen often earn annual incomes in the $80,000 to $100,000 range or more, depending on overtime, travel, and region.
 Many positions also include benefits such as retirement plans, healthcare coverage, paid travel, and union representation.
+Because compensation varies by location and employer, reviewing lineworker salaries by state can help set expectations.

 Earn While You Learn Through Apprenticeships